Downloadable Poster for High School Counselors: Coming soon!

 This high-impact summer camp is for high school students who have an interest in the profession of veterinary medicine.
 The four-day, three night camp will give participants the opportunity to explore the possibilities of veterinary medicine as a career.
 Participants will live in high quality, safe university housing, attend special sessions, and discover the broad diversity of career opportunities available to graduates with a Doctor of Veterinary Medicine degree.
 The selection process for campers is competitive and described below.

-Eligible applicants for the 2020 Veterinary Enrichment Camp will be current sophomore or junior students in high school at time of application.
-Students who are seniors as of December 1, 2019 or who have attended a prior camp are ineligible to participate.
+Eligible applicants for the 2020 Veterinary Enrichment Camp are current sophomore or junior students in high school at time of application.
+Students who are seniors as of December 1, 2020 or who have attended a prior camp are ineligible to participate.
 An interest in exploring career opportunities in the field of veterinary medicine is required.
 As such, each applicant should have the following:

 - A minimum cumulative high school grade point average of 3.0 on a 4.0 scale (High schools that are weighted above a 4.0 scale will be converted using the conversion equation used by Texas A&M freshman admission standards)

 - Have 24 hours of documented work or service experience under the supervision of a licensed veterinarian in a clinical or research setting* – OR – if your local veterinary does not allow minors to work or shadow – have 48 service hours of formalized animal experience in FFA, 4-H, a working (income generating) farm/ranch**, a kennel, an animal shelter, or raising show animals.
 For the purposes of this camp, this does NOT include the raising of family pets (large or small); nor does it include working/volunteering at the same riding barn where an individual has personal horses and/or takes lessons.

 *Research experience needs to be 24 hours with research animals; under the observation of a D.V.M.
 Observation of molecular laboratory procedure does not count.